ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 * [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons ) is the research project between Spring Reactor and RxJava as both teams had a lot of ideas they wanted to implement.
 Lots of effort was put in order to create real working, side-effect free operations.
 Map and Filtering for example are easy, but mergings, like Flatmap are hard to implement side-effect free.
-Having a proper implementation in this research project for these operations allowed the team to experiment and make it quite robust.
+Having a proper implementation in the research project for these operations allowed the team to experiment and make it quite robust.

-This project contains Reactive-Streams compliant operators, which in turn are implemented by Spring Reactor and RxJava

-They are very happy with this collaboration and this is still continuing.
+This project contains Reactive-Streams compliant operators, which in turn are implemented by Spring Reactor and RxJava Both the Spring and RxJava teams are very happy with this collaboration and this is still continuing.
-When a bugs gets fixed in Spring Reactor it will also be fixed in RxJava and vice versa.
+When a bug gets fixed in Spring Reactor it will also be fixed in RxJava and vice versa.

 Everything in Reactor is just reactive streams implementation - which is used for the reactive [story](https://spring.io/blog/2016/07/28/reactive-programming-with-spring-5-0-m1) of spring 5.

-There also exists an [Reactor Core .NET](https://github.com/reactor/reactor-core-dotnet) and [Reactor Core TypeScript](https://github.com/reactor/reactor-core-js).
+There also exists an implementation for .NET, [Reactor Core .NET](https://github.com/reactor/reactor-core-dotnet) and one for javascript [Reactor Core TypeScript](https://github.com/reactor/reactor-core-js).

 <a name = "flux-vs-observable" />